Universal Credit Update 8/11/2016

 - Claimants will receive just one monthly payment, paid into a bank

-- Support with housing costs will go direct to the claimant as part of their monthly payment.
-If you are eligible for Universal Credits, all of your benefits will be paid direct to you and you will be responsible for paying rent to Dunbritton.
+- Support with housing costs will go directly to the claimant as part of their monthly payment.
+If you are eligible for Universal Credits, all of your benefits will be paid directly to you and you will be responsible for paying rent to Dunbritton

 Dealing with Universal Credit Payments